 - Kombucha-flavored drinks cover a wide range of flavored teas and pasteurized kombuchas and often don’t include probiotics.

 - Hold the sugar: While some sweetener is needed for fermentation, too much added sugar can outweigh a brew’s health benefits.
 Kombucha marketers are savvy about their consumers, according to Ellingboe: They know that sugar is prohibited in the Whole30 and other popular diets and may disguise sugar levels in their brews.
 Bottom line: If it tastes like soda and is sweet like soda, it’s pretty much soda.
+(For more probiotic shopping tips, check out this article.)

 - Read ingredient lists and nutrition labels closely: Claiming “love” as a key ingredient — as GT’s kombucha does — may inspire you to overlook the fact that sugar is not listed, even though it’s an integral part of the kombucha and the fruit juices added for flavoring.